LiorZ/hdac8_thesis/thesis.rst

 	+----+----------------------+------------------+------------------+------------------+-----------------+
 ..

-..
-TODO: add a comment and a reference to the modified constraint set + an explanation why we didn't use it in the extended conformation (was discovered in later simulations)
-	This simulation achieved the best correlation with experimental data.
-The backbone starting structure was probably a close approximation to a lot of the final complexes.
+	The simulation starting from a threaded structure achieved the best correlation with experimental data.
+The backbone starting structure was probably a close approximation to many of the final complexes.

 Summary of calibration runs ............................

 	This phase of calibration allowed us to select several promising sets of parameters to be refined in a later stage on the whole training set.
 With this calibration approach we could easily discard sets of parameters that failed to identify highly reactive substrates, and falsely identified zero activity substrates.
 We note simulations #18 and #2 and their set of parameters, using the interface scoring scheme yielded the best performance in terms of Kolmogorov Smirnov p-values.
-We also noticed that the interface scoring scheme achieved superior performance to the rest of the schemes in most cases.
+We also noticed that the interface scoring scheme achieved superior performance over the rest of the schemes in most cases.
 Moreover, the reweighted scoring scheme that demonstrated good ability to distinguish binders from non binders in previous studies, failed in the vast majority of simulations.
 	In the next phase, in which we run our peptide modeling protocol on the whole training set, we mainly use the set of parameters that exhibited superior performance in the short calibration phase.

 Whole data set analysis